Colonel McAuley Looks to Turn Florida’s 15th Congress District Blue

 And then public records are very clear that she's taken hundreds of thousands of dollars from FPL as well.

-I am running in direct contrast to that as a 25-year Air Force veteran, currently the state air surgeon for Florida, the highest ranking physician in the Air National Guard in Florida, to bring the Air Force Corps value of service before self to DC.
+I am running, in direct contrast to that, as a 25-year Air Force veteran, currently the state air surgeon for Florida, the highest-ranking physician in the Air National Guard in Florida, to bring the Air Force Corps value of service before self to D.C.

 And I am running to unseat Congresswoman Lee, who has been self-serving ever since she got to Washington.

-Yeah, tell us a little bit more about your background.
+Tell us a little bit more about your background.
+You gave us some information there, but

 why'd you decide to run?